-EduTeX working group coordinates the effort in teaching TeX and using TeX in schools and universities.
-Our mailing list is email@example.com.
+The EduTeX working group coordinates the effort in teaching TeX and using TeX in schools and universities.
+Our mailing list is firstname.lastname@example.org.
 Please join us if you are interested in TeX in this environment!
 You may also be interested in the PDF Accessibility working group, which has considerable overlap; that's the best place to make targeted donations.

 Some course materials useful for teachers